 Emphasizing that all human rights are universal, indivisible, interdependent and interrelated,

-Recalling the updated set of principles for the protection and promotion of human rights through action to combat impunity and the Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law, and also the Minnesota Protocol on the Investigation of Potentially Unlawful Death,
+Recalling the updated set of principles for the protection and promotion of human rights through action to combat impunity and the Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and Serious Violations of International Humanitarian Law, and noting the Minnesota Protocol on the Investigation of Potentially Unlawful Death,

 Taking note of the Guidance on Casualty Recording, published by the Office of the United Nations High Commissioner for Human Rights in 2019,

-Expressing concern at the high number of civilian casualties in armed conflicts, post-conflict environments and casualties resulting from gross violations of international human rights law, as well as acts of terrorism, as documented by the United Nations,
+Expressing concern at the high number of casualties as documented by the relevant United Nations bodies,

-Acknowledging the value of studying the interlinkages between casualty recording and the right to the truth, the right of access to justice for all, the right to obtain effective remedy and reparation, in particular for victims and their family members, the right to life, and other relevant human rights, and the contribution of casualty recording to ending impunity, especially in cases of gross violations of human rights law and serious violations of international humanitarian law,
+Acknowledging the value of studying the interlinkages between casualty recording and the right to the truth, the right of access to justice for all, the right to obtain effective remedy and reparation, in particular for victims and their family members, the right to life, and other relevant human rights, and the contribution of casualty recording to ending impunity, especially in cases of gross violations of international human rights law and serious violations of international humanitarian law,

 Acknowledging also the relevance of taking into consideration the gender and age dimension of casualty recording and its impact on the human rights of women, children, older persons, persons with disabilities and persons belonging to national or ethnic, religious and linguistic minorities,

-1. Requests the Office of the United Nations High Commissioner for Human Rights to prepare, in consultation with all States, relevant United Nations entities, intergovernmental and non-governmental organizations and national human rights institutions, a comprehensive report on the impact of casualty recording on the promotion and protection of human rights, including relevant practices, in particular the role of casualty recording in upholding and fulfilling the rights of victims and survivors of armed conflict, post-conflict environments, gross violations of international human rights law and acts of terrorism, with a view to making recommendations, as applicable, to States, mechanisms of the Human Rights Council and relevant stakeholders, and to present the report to the Council at its fifty-third session, to be followed by an interactive dialogue;
+1. Requests the Office of the United Nations High Commissioner for Human Rights to prepare, in consultation with all States, relevant United Nations entities, intergovernmental and non-governmental organizations and national human rights institutions, a comprehensive report on the impact of casualty recording on the promotion and protection of human rights, including relevant practices, in particular the role of casualty recording in upholding and fulfilling the rights of victims of armed conflict, post-conflict situations, and gross violations of international human rights law, with a view to making recommendations, as applicable, to States, mechanisms of the Human Rights Council and relevant stakeholders, and to present the report to the Council at its fifty-third session, to be followed by an interactive dialogue;

 2. Encourages all States, relevant United Nations entities, intergovernmental and non-governmental organizations and national human rights institutions to provide relevant information to the Office of the High Commissioner for the preparation of the above-mentioned report.